ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-anchor_cnf title="Example of Access Token Response with an access token bound to an asymmetric key, using the parameter \"anchor_cnf\""}

+# Updated Requirements on Profiles # {#sec-updated-requirements}

+{{Section C of RFC9200}} compiles a list of requirements on the profiles of ACE.
+This document amends two of those requirements as follows.

+The text of the fifth requirement

+{:quote}
+> Specify the security protocol the client and RS must use to protect their communication (e.g., OSCORE or DTLS).
+This must provide encryption and integrity and replay protection (Section 5.8.4.3).

+is replaced by the following text:

+{:quote}
+> Specify the security protocol the client and RS must use to protect their communication (e.g., OSCORE or DTLS).
+In combination with the used communication protocol, this must provide encryption, integrity and replay protection, and a binding between requests and responses (Section 5.8.4.3 and Section 6.5).

+The text of the tenth requirement

+{:quote}
+> Specify the communication and security protocol for interactions between the client and AS.
+This must provide encryption, integrity protection, replay protection, and a binding between requests and responses (Sections 5 and 5.8).

+is replaced by the following text:

+{:quote}
+> Specify the communication and security protocol for interactions between the client and AS.
+The combined use of those protocols must provide encryption, integrity protection, replay protection, and a binding between requests and responses (Sections 5 and 5.8).

+At the time of writing, all the profiles of ACE that are published as RFC (i.e., {{RFC9202}}{{RFC9203}}{{RFC9431}}) already comply with the two updated requirements as formulated above.

 # Security Considerations

 The same security considerations from the ACE framework for Authentication and Authorization {{RFC9200}} apply to this document, together with those from the specifically used transport profile of ACE, e.g., {{RFC9202}}{{RFC9203}}{{RFC9431}}{{I-D.ietf-ace-edhoc-oscore-profile}}{{I-D.ietf-ace-group-oscore-profile}}{{RFC9431}}.